Home | Send Feedback | Share on Bluesky |

 Decryption

-As the last statement in the setPassword function the applications calls the decryptTodos function.
+As the last statement in the setPassword function, the application calls the decryptTodos function.

 decryptTodos(): void {